ric2b/Vivaldi-browser/chromium/docs/windows_build_instructions.md

 order to get windbg and cdb.
 The latter is required for the build to succeed as some tests use it for symbolizing crash dumps.

+If the Windows SDK was installed via the Visual Studio installer, the Debugging Tools can be installed by going to: Control Panel → Programs → Programs and Features → Select the "Windows Software Development Kit" v14393 → Change → Change → Check "Debugging Tools For Windows" → Change.

 ## Install `depot_tools`

 Download the [depot_tools bundle](https://storage.googleapis.com/chrome-infra/depot_tools.zip)